Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 ### Blacklisting

 A proposal can be blacklisted by Root origin (e.g. sudo).
-A blacklisted proposal and its related referendum (if any) is immediately canceled.
+A blacklisted proposal and its related referendum (if any) are immediately canceled.
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
 Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e.proposal #2 in which the submitter used plain text to make a suggestion.

 Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of Phala might be tempted to re-submit the same proposal.
 That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.